BLOG

 • Electrode method

-The basis of the colorimetric method is based on the distillation of the samples and the reaction between the fluoride and the zirconium dye.
+The colorimetric method is based on distillation of samples and the reaction between fluoride and zirconium dye.
 The electrode method is the easiest method.
-By preparing fluoride solutions, the necessary device is prepared so that the measurement can be made in the desired range and the measurement is made.
+Fluoride solutions are prepared and the necessary device is prepared and measured in the desired range.

-TS 4234 ISO 10359-1 Water quality - Fluoride determination - Part 1: Electrochemical probe method for potable and slightly polluted waters
+• TS 4234 ISO 10359-1 Water quality - Determination of fluoride - Part 4234: Electrochemical probe method for potable and less polluted water

 7324